arpitthool/blogger-app/README.md

 # blogger-app

-This Blogger web app uses TypeScript (prohgramming language), AdonisJS (backend framework), Svelte (frontend framework) & PostgreSQL (database).
+This Blogger web app uses TypeScript (programming language), AdonisJS (backend framework), Svelte (frontend framework) & PostgreSQL (database).
 A guest is able to read existing blogs and sign up for an account.
 A logged in user can create new blogs, delete their own blogs and also like/dislike the blogs of their choice.

 ------